trywilco/wilcosdk/Quests Creation/Actions & Conditions APIs/action_success.md

 **Type**: condition

-Check if previously executed action block was finished with success.
-It uses the `success` param set on the outputs of every named block.
+Check if a previously executed action block was finished successfully.
+It uses the `success` param set on the output of every named block.

 ## Params

-- **name:** name of the action block
+- **name:** The name of the action block.

 ## Outputs